Tidal tails in open clusters: Morphology, binary fraction, dynamics, and rotation: Discussion

-In addition, the clustering algorithms we used in this work select stars with similar CMD location and motion as tail candidates.
-However, such criteria can also be satisfied by non-tail stars, leading to contamination of the sample, as seen in the clump we removed in NGC 2281 and in the unusually extended leading tail of NGC 2354 compared to simulations.
-Similar unexpected structures are also seen in other tail catalogues, for example, in the Pleiades (\citealt{Risbud2025arXiv250117225R}), which correspond to comoving stars but might not be real tails.
+In addition, clustering algorithms and statistical methods were used in this work to select stars with similar CMD locations and motions as tail candidates.
+However, such criteria can also be satisfied by field stars, leading to contamination of the sample, as seen in the clump we removed in NGC 2281 and in the unusually extended leading tail of NGC 2354 compared to simulations.
+Similar unexpected structures are also seen in other tail catalogs, for example, in the Pleiades (\citealt{Risbud2025arXiv250117225R}), which correspond to comoving stars but might not be real tails.
 More analysis is required to understand the completeness and purity of the tail candidates.

-Proper motion vectors provided information about the motion of both the cluster and tail stars (Section \ref{sec:5}), shedding light on the overall dynamical state.
+Proper motion vectors provided information about the motion of both the cluster and tail stars (Sect. \ref{sec:5}), shedding light on the overall dynamical state.
 These patterns indicated uniform alignment toward a specific direction, random disordered motion, or potential rotation.
-The luminosity functions for all the clusters revealed that their tails notably lacked high-mass stars, which is expected behavior.

-When comparing the average BF of tidal tails to cluster cores, we found that in 3 out of 5 clusters, the tails exhibited higher binary fractions.
-Specifically, Alessi 2 showed the most pronounced difference, with tails averaging BF = 0.47 compared to the cluster's BF = 0.22.
-NGC 2281 (tails: average BF = 0.28 vs. cluster: BF = 0.24) and M67 (tails: average BF = 0.30 vs. cluster: BF = 0.28) also followed this trend.
-BH 164 showed equal binary fractions (BF = 0.26) in the tails and the cluster, while NGC 2354 was the only cluster in which the tails showed a lower average binary fraction (BF = 0.27) than the cluster (BF = 0.34).
+The LFs for all the clusters revealed that their tails notably lacked high-mass stars, which is expected behavior.
+When comparing the average binary fraction of tidal tails to that of cluster cores, we found that in three out of five clusters, the tails contained a higher proportion of binaries.
+Alessi 2 showed the most pronounced difference, with the tails averaging a binary fraction of 0.47 compared to 0.22 in the cluster core.
+NGC 2281 (tails: 0.28 vs. cluster: 0.24) and M67 (tails: 0.30 vs. cluster: 0.28) also followed this trend.
+BH 164 showed equal binary fractions (0.26) in both the tails and the cluster, while NGC 2354 was the only case where the tails had a lower average binary fraction (0.27) than the cluster (0.34).
 This generally higher binary fraction in tidal tails may result from dynamical interactions preferentially ejecting binary systems from cluster cores.
 All tidal tails demonstrated a clear deficiency of high-mass stars compared to their respective cluster centers.
 This deficiency aligns with theoretical predictions of mass segregation, where higher-mass stars sink toward cluster centers during dynamical evolution, while lower-mass stars and binaries are more susceptible to populating the outer regions and tidal tails.

 \citet{2023AJ....166..110P} observed that the binary fraction increases with radius in their study. \citet{2024A&A...691A.143W} used NBODY6 \citep{Aarseth1999PASP..111.1333A, Aarseth2003gnbs.book.....A} simulations to examine the binary population in clusters and tidal tails.
 They found that the binary fraction in the tidal tails fluctuates around the cluster's binary fraction with a steady decline in the binary fraction of the tails, which might lead to a lower binary fraction in the tail for very old clusters.
 However, more simulations and a better understanding of the incompleteness of the tidal tails are required to characterize the binary population in the tidal tails fully.